lmcmz/NUZE/Diary/Hao.md

 - Working with mapbox an redux
 - Try to support multiple layout in search page.
 - Planning add crypto payment in NUZE

+## Week5 👻

+- Add redux and build login page.
+- Develope the register page.
+- Layout the detail page.